L'estro armonico: Structure

 The concertos belong to the concerto a 7 format, that is: for each concerto there are seven independent parts.
 In each consecutive group of three concertos, the first is a concerto for four violins, the second for two violins, and the third a solo violin concerto.
-The cello gets solistic passages in several of the concertos for four and two violins, so that a few of the concertos conform to the traditional Roman concerto grosso format where a concertino of two violins and cello plays in contrast to a string orchestra.
+The cello gets solistic passages in several of the concertos for four and two violins, so that a few of the concertos conform to the traditional Roman concerto grosso format where a concertino of two violins and cello plays in contrast to a string orchestra a form pioneered by one of Vivaldi’s biggest influences Arcangelo Corelli.
 L'estro armonico pioneered orchestral unisono in concerto movements.

 Concerto No. 1, RV 549

 Concerto No. 1 in D major for four violins, cello and strings, RV 549: